Mississippi capital: Water everywhere, not a drop to drink

 Parts of Jackson were without running water Tuesday because flooding exacerbated longstanding problems in one of two water-treatment plants.
 The city of 150,000 had already been under a boil-water notice for a month because the Health Department found cloudy water that could cause digestive problems.

-“They are making it impossible for us to do business in Jackson, Mississippi,” restaurant owner Derek Emerson told The Associated Press on Tuesday.
-Emerson and his wife, Jennifer, own the upscale Walker’s Drive-In.
-He said they have been spending $300 a day for bottled water in the past month.
+Restaurant owner Derek Emerson told The Associated Press on Tuesday that water problems “are making it impossible for us to do business in Jackson, Mississippi.”
+Emerson and his wife, Jennifer, own the upscale Walker’s Drive-In, and he said they have been spending $300 a day for ice and bottled water in the past month.

-Mississippi Gov. Tate Reeves said late Monday that he’s declaring a state of emergency for Jackson’s water system.
-He said the state will try to help resolve problems by hiring contractors to work at the treatment plant.
+“I love doing business in Jackson, and I like the people of Jackson,” Emerson said.
+“I just — I hate dealing with the problems.”

+Mayor Chokwe Antar Lumumba said Jackson’s water system is troubled by short staffing and “decades of deferred maintenance.”
+He said the influx of water from torrential rain changed the chemical composition needed for treatment, which slowed the process of pushing water out to customers.

 Low water pressure left some people unable to take showers or flush toilets and officials said the low pressure caused concern for firefighting.
 Those who did have water flowing from the tap were told to boil it to kill bacteria that could make them sick.

-Some restaurants closed.
-Jackson State University brought in temporary restrooms for students.

-Reeves said the Mississippi Emergency Management Agency will start distributing both drinking water and non-potable water, and the National Guard will be called in to help.
-The governor said he understands people’s frustrations.
+“We stand ready and we are eager to assist further as soon as we receive an official request from the state,” she told reporters aboard Air Force One.
+She said the state has not asked FEMA for help with trucking in drinking water, and declined to say why.
+Jean-Pierre said White House officials have been in contact with local officials and the state Health Department.

 The problems at the water treatment plant came after the city appeared to largely avoid widespread flooding from a Pearl River swollen by days of heavy rain.
-One home was flooded Monday but Jackson Mayor Chokwe Antar Lumumba said the water did not rise as high as expected.
-Earlier projections showed about 100 to 150 buildings in the Jackson area faced the possibility of flooding.
+One home was flooded Monday but the mayor said the water did not rise as high as expected.
+Earlier projections showed about 100 to 150 buildings in the Jackson area faced possible flooding.

-The National Weather Service said the Pearl River crested Monday at about 35.4 feet (10.8 meters).
-That is short of the major flood stage level of 36 feet (10.97 meters).
-Parts of Jackson flooded in 2020 after the river rose above that level.
+The National Weather Service said the Pearl River crested Monday short of the major flood stage level of 36 feet (10.97 meters).
+Parts of Jackson flooded in 2020 after the river topped that level.

 Jackson has two water-treatment plants, and the larger one is near a reservoir that provides most of the city’s water supply.
 The reservoir also has a role in flood control.